Retrograde analysis: Castling and en passant capture conventions

 In most chess problems, including retrograde analysis problems, castling is assumed to be legal unless it can be proved otherwise.
 An en passant capture, on the other hand, is permitted only if it can be proved that the last move was a double step of the pawn to be captured.
 These two conventions lead to features unique to retrograde analysis problems.

 Partial retrograde analysis (PRA)

 Some problems use a method called "partial retrograde analysis" (PRA).
 In these, the history of a position cannot be determined with certainty, but each of the alternative histories demands a different solution.
-In Article 16 of the Codex for Chess Composition, the PRA convention is formally defined as follows:"Where the rights to castle and/or to capture en-passant are mutually dependent, the solution consists of several mutually exclusive parts.
-All possible combinations of move rights, taking into account the castling convention and the en-passant convention, form these mutually exclusive parts."
+In Article 16 of the Codex for Chess Composition, the PRA convention is formally defined as follows:

 The problem to the left by W. Langstaff (from Chess Amateur 1922) is a relatively simple example; it is a mate in two.
 It is impossible to determine what move Black played last, but it is clear that he must have either moved the king or rook, or else played g7–g5 (g6–g5 is impossible, since the pawn would have been giving check).
 Therefore, either Black cannot castle, or White can capture on g6 en passant.
 It is impossible to determine exactly what Black's last move actually was, so the solution has two lines: